101 Cooking For Two

 1. For safety, never thaw at room temperature.
 Place the unopened turkey breast on a tray in the refrigerator for 1½ to 2 days or until thawed.

-2. To thaw faster, place the unopened breast in cold tap water for 3 to 5 hours.
-Change water every 30 minutes to keep the turkey cold under 40° for safety.
+2. OPTIONAL: To thaw the unopened breast faster, place it in cold tap water for 3 to 5 hours.
+Change the water every 30 minutes to keep the turkey cold, below 40° for safety.

 4. Use a 350° oven.
 Lower the rack to have the breast in the center of the oven.